Originally published January 29, 2019. Updated March 31, 2022.

 While these cookies look tricky, they are actually very easy to make.

-- Step 4: With the mixer on the lowest speed, add half of the flour.
+- STEP 4: With the mixer on low speed, add half of the dry ingredients.
 Then half of the milk.
 Repeat with the remaining ingredients.
 Stir until just combined.

-- Step 5: Drop by ¼ cupfuls onto a baking sheet lined with parchment paper, leaving 3-4 inches between cookies.
+- STEP 5: Drop by ¼ cupfuls onto cookie sheets lined with parchment paper, leaving 3-4 inches between cookies.
+An ice cream scoop is perfect for this.

 Once your cookies are baked and cooled, you will need to prepare the trademark icing.

-Icing tip - you want your icing to be thick enough that it makes a ribbon that slowly fades away when drizzled into the bowl.
+Make your icing thick enough that it makes a ribbon that slowly fades away when drizzled into the bowl.
 Err on the side of too thick rather than too thin, as it is easier to add more liquid than to make it thicken again.

 Black and White cookies are best within one day of baking.